-Indie feature from videomeister Steve Barron confirms the helmer’s fascination with parallel universes.
-Barron executes all the hard stuff remarkably well, but his high-concept protagonist is so introverted he projects a void at the film’s center, making theatrical release problematic for "Choking Man."
+Indie feature from pioneering videomeister Steve Barron confirms the helmer’s fascination with parallel universes.
+“Choking Man’s” putative hero, a pathologically shy Ecuadorian dishwasher at a multi-ethnic Jamaica, Queens, diner, escapes into a variety of alternate environments, from a hidey-hole behind a fence to an animated rabbit’s sunshiny yellow milieu.
+Barron executes all the hard stuff remarkably well: vivid ensemble thesping, evocative locales and even unforced Catholic symbolism.
+But his high-concept protagonist is so introverted he projects a void at the film’s center, making theatrical release problematic.